David Warr: Political career

 Warr stood for election as deputy of St Helier South in the 2022 general election under the Better Way banner.
-Warr was elected with a majority of 25 votes, the smallest of any successful candidates in the election.
+He was elected by a margin of 25 votes over the next-placed unsuccessful candidate, the narrowest margin of any successful candidate in the election.

-Warr supported Kristina Moore in the 2022 Chief Minister of Jersey election, and was subsequently appointed Minister for Housing and Communities in the Moore ministry.
-He held this position until the collapse of the Moore ministry in January 2024.
+Warr supported Kristina Moore in the 2022 Chief Minister of Jersey election, and was subsequently appointed Minister for Housing and Communities in her Council of Ministers He remained in office until January 2024, when Moore ceased to be Chief Minister following a vote of confidence.
+Sam Mézec of Reform Jersey was subsequently appointed Minister for Housing and Communities in the new Council of Ministers.